NHSDigital/nhs-notify-supplier-api/docs/collections/_consumers/getting-started.md

 It will provide limited, fixed responses and does not require authentication to use.

-Their are two ways to access the sandbox:
+There are two ways to access the sandbox:

 - The public sandbox [https://sandbox.api.service.nhs.uk/notify-supplier](https://sandbox.api.service.nhs.uk/notify-supplier)
 - Local Build